To start things off, let’s first understand what is meant by content formatting.

 The example above can be a little hard to read as it is too wide – it has close to 120 characters per line.
 Whereas the case below, has only 80 characters per line, an ideal length when it comes to readability.

 Test your content on various screens and create your own rules.
 The main idea here is to make the reading experience enjoyable.

 4. Call to Action – CTA

-A Call to Action button or a link leads readers in the direction to where they should be heading next.
+A Call-to-Action button or a link leads readers in the direction of where they should be heading next.
 This is generally where they buy your product or hire your service.